 I don’t watch CNBC very much these days.
 While I am an investor and do still have a tiny portion of my net worth in stocks, the bobbleheads that spit out economic news on TV have little to offer those seeking true economic freedom.

-What disturbed me was that Peter said that he believed more regulation will be good for Bitcoin.
+What disturbed me was that Peter said that he believed Bitcoin regulation will be good for the crypto currency.
 He suggested it will root out “bad actors”.
 He’s worried about services like Silk Road where users have swapped Bitcoins for drugs or other “contraband”, saying such services hurt Bitcoin’s image.

 These guys are making the argument that nobody will respect Bitcoin if it’s some nebulous cryptocurrency they don’t understand.
 Or even worse, if a slanted media in the pocket of Big Finance and Big Government plays up the ridiculous idea that it’s nothing but a haven for criminals.
 Sure, government agents have opened called anyone who uses alternative currency a “domestic terrorist“, but that doesn’t mean they’re all REAL criminals.